It's been a tumultuous year-and-a-half of major life changes for airline pilot Craig, 47, and his wife Tricia, who previously owned a hair salon.

 Genetic testing plays a crucial role

-Dr. Borazanci also noted that Craig underwent genetic testing, which helps not only Craig, but also patients like him.
+Dr. Borazanci also shared that Craig underwent genetic testing, which helps not only Craig, but also patients like him.

 "We used to think certain genetic mutations affect only a handful of individuals with pancreatic cancer," Dr. Borazanci said.
 "But we're finding more and more individuals who carry a genetic mutation.
 These mutations also have great implications for treatment and inform family members of risks for pancreatic and other cancers.
 I encourage everyone with a diagnosis of pancreatic cancer to not only look at options with clinical trials, but also to discuss genetic testing with their oncologist."

 Craig's advice to individuals diagnosed with a devastating disease is this: "Though it's confusing, frustrating and scary, you don't have to become a statistic.
 If you decide you're gonna live, you're gonna live."

 "HonorHealth gives us hope," Tricia said.
 "I would advise anyone in this situation to always to be positive and not feed into your fears.
 Feed into your hope."